Decisions loom for Grizzlies on Jones and Anderson

 Anderson did a little bit of everything for the Grizzlies, watching his role change over his four years in Memphis.

 Jones, well he became arguably the best backup point guard in the NBA.
-He led the league in assist to turnover ratio in helping the Grizzlies go 19 and 4 without Morant during the regular season.
-Jones also stepping in, again, when Ja went down in against the Warriors.
+He led the league in the assist to turnover ratio in helping the Grizzlies go 19 and 4 without Morant during the regular season.
+Jones also stepped in, again, when Ja went down against the Warriors.

 Jones’ play may have priced himself out of a return to the Grizz.